saif-mal1k/Salesforce-Notes/README.md

 ### what is CRM ?
 CRM is defined as customer relationship management and is a software system that helps business owners nurture their relationships with their clientele.
 A CRM also assists with organization, efficiency, time management, and impressing clients.
-CRM system is any platforms built to manage marketing, sales, customer service, and support, all connected to help companies work more effectively.
-With a CRM system, businesses can analyze customer interactions and improve their customer relationships.
+_"CRM system is any platforms built to manage marketing, sales, customer service, and support, all connected to help companies work more effectively.
+With a CRM system, businesses can analyze customer interactions and improve their customer relationships."_

 <br/>

 ### Why is CRM needed?
+CRM helps businesses build a relationship with their customers that, in turn, creates loyalty and customer retention.
-_CRM solutions can help keep track of contacts within a business, to allow both sales and marketing teams to personalize communication._
+_"CRM solutions can help keep track of contacts within a business, to allow both sales and marketing teams to personalize communication._
-<br/>_So, if a contact has moved to a new job, your sales, service, and marketing teams know about it, allowing them to maintain and rebuild these important relationships._
+<br/>_So, if a contact has moved to a new job, your sales, service, and marketing teams know about it, allowing them to maintain and rebuild these important relationships."_

 <br/>